imsamdez/swaler/README.md

 const logger = new Swaler(null, {level: SwalerLevels.WARN});

-loggerWithLevel.debug("Won't be logged!");
+logger.debug("Won't be logged!");
-loggerWithLevel.info("Won't be logged!");
+logger.info("Won't be logged!");
-loggerWithLevel.warn('Will be logged!');
+logger.warn('Will be logged!');
-loggerWithLevel.error('Will be logged!');
+logger.error('Will be logged!');
 ```

 # Log

-All log methods are built on top of `console` which means that each Swaler log methods act the same way than `console` methods!
+All log methods are built on top of [console](https://developer.mozilla.org/en-US/docs/Web/API/console) which means that each Swaler log methods act the same way than [console](https://developer.mozilla.org/en-US/docs/Web/API/console) methods!

 ## logger.trace